Shellings of Unbounded Polyhedra: Introduction

 \section{Introduction}

-In a landmark paper Bruggesser and Mani showed that the boundary complex of an arbitrary convex polytope is shellable \cite{BruggesserMani:1971}.
+A shelling of a regular cell complex provides a certificate that the underlying topological space is \enquote{simple enough} to allow for a combinatorial treatment.
+In particular, shellable complexes are homotopy equivalent to wedges of spheres; cf.\ \cite{Bjorner:1984,BjornerWachs:1996}.
+A landmark result in this area has been obtained by Bruggesser and Mani \cite{BruggesserMani:1971}, who showed that the boundary complex of an arbitrary convex polytope is shellable.
 The key idea is quite simple.
 A generic line intersects each facet defining hyperplane in a unique point, and the ordering of these intersection points on that line induces a shelling order.
-Shellings of this kind are known as \emph{line shellings}.
-Here we will extend the range of this method to certain unbounded polyhedra which occur naturally in tropical geometry.
-We will then apply these techniques to obtain shellability results concerning tropical hypersurfaces and tropical polytopes.
-A shelling of a regular cell complex serves as a certificate that the topological space supported on that complex is \enquote{simple enough} to allow for a combinatorial treatment.
-Crucially, the Stanley--Reisner ring of a shellable simplicial complex satisfies the Cohen--Macaulay property \cites{Stanley:1996}{Bruns+Herzog:1993}.
-Cohen--Macaulayness is at the core of the Upper Bound Theorem \cite[{\S}II.3]{Stanley:1996} and the $g$-theorem for simplicial polytopes \cite[{\S}III.1]{Stanley:1996}.
+Shellings of this kind are known as line shellings.
+Here we will extend this method to unbounded polyhedra.

-While our overall strategy is quite natural, there are two technical obstacles to overcome in our work.
-The first difficulty is that we want to construct shellings of polyhedra which are unbounded.
+While our overall strategy is quite natural, there is one technical obstacle to overcome.
+Namely, we want to construct (line) shellings of polyhedral complexes which are unbounded.
 In order for such a statement to even make sense it is necessary to talk about compactifications.
 After all, the notion of shellability applies (or not) to finite regular cell complexes, which are necessarily compact.
 We study two scenarios.
-The easier case is the one-point compactification $\partial^\bullet P$ of the boundary complex of an unbounded but pointed polyhedron $P$.
-In \cref{cor:unbounded-shellable} we show that $\partial^\bullet P$ admits a line shelling provided that the recession cone of $P$ is either one-dimensional or full-dimensional.
-Luckily, these are the two cases which occur for unbounded polyhedra relevant in tropical geometry, namely the extended Newton polyhedron and the dome of a tropical polynomial \cite[\S1.1, \S1.2]{ETC}.
-As an immediate consequence the one-point compactification of any tropical hypersurface turns out to be shellable, too (\cref{cor:homogeneous-hypersurface}).
-The second class of compactifications that we investigate arises naturally in tropical convexity.
+Firstly, we define the truncation $P'$ of an unbounded but pointed polyhedral complex $P$ as the intersection of $P$ with a half-space containing all the vertices of $P$ in its interior.
+One can think of this as intersecting $P$ with a convex ball containing the vertices of $P$ in its interior.
+Second, we study the tropical toric compactification of Kastner, Shaw and Winz \cite{Kastner+Shaw+Winz:2025} with respect to the recession cone of $P$.
+In both cases, we find shellings (\cref{prop:unbounded-shellable} and \cref{cor:tropical-toric-shellable}).